availabs/avail-map-conflation-platform/documentation/conflation_pipeline_explanation/README.md

 _NPMRDS near NYC Lincon Tunnel.
 The blue lines are the original NPMRDS map.
 The green lines are their matches in the conflation map._

 ---

+### Leveraging the all map metadata during HMM matching

+Currently, the HMM matching stage of the conflation pipeline uses only the OSM map routing rules and the input map geometries.

+We have much more metadata available in OSM, NYS RIS, and NPMRDS maps to guide matching.

+We are currently researching ways to leverage that currently unused information to improve matching results.